Upho lattices I: examples and non-examples of cores: Introduction

 \subsection{Acknowledgments}

 I thank the following people for useful comments related to this work: Yibo Gao, Joel Lewis, Vic Reiner, David Speyer, Richard Stanley, Benjamin Steinberg, Nathan Williams, and Gjergji Zaimi.
 SageMath~\cite{Sage} was an important computational aid for this research.
+Finally, I thank the anonymous referees for their careful reading of the paper and their helpful comments.